ncatlab/nlab-content/pages/5/7/1/4/4175/content.md

 ## Idea

 One can consider various compatibilities between a (co)monad on a monoidal category and the underlying monoidal product; they are variants of the idea of a [[distributive law]].
 Similarly, one can look at a compatibility between an action of a monoidal category and a (co)monad on the same category.
+See also [[Hopf monoid]].

 ## Text